 Tonic seizure – All muscles suddenly become stiff, with the chance of losing balance and falling over.

 Tonic-clonic seizure (most common) – The body becomes stiff and arms and legs begin twitching.
 One will lose consciousness and some will wet themselves.
 The seizure normally lasts between 1 and 3 min

-At the moment there aren’t any treatments that can ‘cure’ Epilepsy; seizures are mostly controlled with medication, called anti-epileptic drugs (AEDs).
-Unfortunately, finding the correct dose can take a long time and in 30% of the people with Epilepsy, medication isn’t sufficient to control seizures.
+Seizures are mostly controlled with medication, called anti-epileptic drugs (AEDs).
+Unfortunately, finding the correct dose can take a long time and in 30% of the people with a seizure disorder, medication isn’t sufficient to control seizures.
 Surgery in order to remove affected brain area(s) or installing an electrical device to control seizures are other options, but these options are limited to more difficult cases.

-Reliance on medication is the traditional course of action, but it isn’t the only solution.
-People with seizures can learn to regulate and stabilize their brains through neurofeedback and achieve lasting results.
-Neurofeedback helps stabilize the timing in the brain.
+While reliance on medication is the traditional course of action, it isn’t the only solution.
+People with seizures can learn to regulate and stabilize their brains through neurofeedback and achieve lasting results. neurofeedback helps stabilize the timing in the brain.
 The brain’s timing is the electrical response that can go awry when someone has a seizure.
 Neurofeedback is a treatment option applicable to all types of seizures and helpful in the case of brain damage and brain abnormalities.

 Thousands of healthcare professionals, including psychologists, doctors, and registered nurses, use brain training to help people dramatically decrease their seizures by increasing their brain’s stability.
 When the brain begins to demonstrate stability more consistently, a patient’s doctor can often reduce seizure medication.

 Is there evidence that neurofeedback helps reduce seizures?